wmhilton-stoplight/platform-docs/3.-design/json-schema-editor.md

 ### Organize Fields

+You can move, copy, and delete fields that aren't at the root level.
+At the root level, you can open the **Type Editor**, and then change the type.

 Hover over a field to:

 * **Move fields**: Use the up and down arrows to organize fields in an object.